l4rm4nd/SecureTheJuice/README.md

 2. Adjust the `traefik/fileConfig.yml` to your needs.
 3. Adjust the `authelia/config/configuration.yml` to your needs.
 Especially adjust the Authelia example domain `fictive.local` to your valid domain, if available and all default secrets.
 4. Adjust the `authelia/config/user_database.yml` to your needs.
 Especially adjust the default users and secrets.
+5. Adjust the `cowrie/users.txt` to your needs.
+These are the honeypot user accounts allowed to log into the fake SSH service on TCP/2222.

 If you do not have an own domain and registrar for DNS setup, you may keep using the `fictive.local` domain as is.
 If so, please ensure to properly setup your Linux's `/etc/hosts` file.
 I recommend the following entries: